 It is common knowledge that diabetes can damage your nerves which can affect the cells that line the vagina.
 This can cause problems with arousal and orgasm.
 Another problem is vaginal dryness, which can make sexual intercourse quite painful.

 There are also hormonal menopause symptoms.
 Hormone fluctuations that characterize menopause may wreak havoc on blood glucose control.
-With less progesterone, there may be greater insulin sensitivity.
-With less estrogen, insulin resistance increases.
+With less progesterone, there may be greater sensitivity.
+With less estrogen, resistance increases.
 And the lack of these hormones can also cause other changes which can worsen diabetes complications.
 For example, lowered estrogen levels increase the risks of cardiovascular disease, which is already higher for people who have diabetes and osteoporosis.

 Menopause Symptoms and Diabetes Symptoms